rccrocha/search_django/README.md

 * SQLite3 (it will be replaced by PostgreSQL later on)
 * Bootstrap 4
 * Xubuntu 18.04
-* Apache2 Webserver

 #
-Once complete, feel free to use for your own needs.
+Once completed, feel free to use for your own needs.

 # Setup